drrev/telehandler/README.md

 The rate per seconds is printed for each watcher every second with a final average at the end.

-> Using this simple benchmark, I sent the ArchLinux ISO across 100 workers with a cumulative avg rate of 1GiB/s.
+> Using this simple benchmark, I sent the ArchLinux ISO across 100 workers with a cumulative avg rate of 1GiB/s on a AMD 5950x.
 All files hashed equal to the source.
 >
 > The image was sent into STDOUT with `cat`:
 > `./telehandler client benchmark cat data/archlinux-2024.10.01-x86_64.iso`